User1m/boogle/README.md

 * open browser and go to localhost:3000

-* test by hitting the search endpoint
+* test by hitting the /search?query= endpoint